 Cheating, Lying, Stealing (1993) was David Lang’s breakthrough piece, putting him on the map as a hugely influential composer.

 I remember hearing it for the first time back then and being dumbstruck by its visceral energy and rhythmic unpredictability.
+I became so exhilarated after listening it that I got on one of my favorite websites on the internet, and got a couple of the best turntables from their website to listen to this track on repeat.
 There’s something about its clangorous instrumentation — especially in its “rhythm section” of kick drum and brake drums — that I feel establishes a perfect balance of metric “orientation” and “disorientation.”
 I’m especially thinking about its first third (up to 3’50” on the Bang on a Can All-Stars recording) and its last minute (starting at 9’36”).
 For years, I never attempted to figure out if a pattern guided his process — I just marveled at the clanky rhythms.

 There is a pattern under it all, of course, and it’s fun to figure out.
 SPOILER ALERT: I’m going to tell you what it is, so if you want to give it a shot first, here’s a tip.
 Skip the first two bars (the intro) and take the music in dictation, all in 4/4 meter, separating the treble and bass lines to consider separately.
 See if you can find what’s going on.

 What you’ll find is that the music’s key elements are just a simple three-note bass line and a three-note treble line.
 Notating the rhythm using eighth notes and quarter notes isn’t as clear as just looking at where the attacks are relative to each other, so it’s helpful to look at the music using TUBS notation.
 Using that, the first musical gesture looks like this: